-(i) Group as a lessee
+i.
+Group as a lessee

 Assets held by the Group under leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Assets held under operating leases are not recognised in the Group's consolidated statement of financial position.
 Payments made under operating leases are recognised in the consolidated statement of profit or loss on a straight-line basis over the term of the lease.
 Lease incentives received are recognised as an integral part of the total lease expense, over the term of the lease.